jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 Guitar chord melody improvisation may be the richest form of expression on guitar.
-It involves freely interweaving chord progressions, melodies, and bass lines in fluid and captivating way.
+It involves freely interweaving chord progressions, melodies, and bass lines in a fluid and captivating way.
 Blending together chords and melody makes a composition sound fuller and richer, like a complete performance rather than just a part.